rvalavi/blockCV/README.md

 [![License](https://img.shields.io/badge/license-GPL%20(%3E=%203)-lightgrey.svg?style=flat)](http://www.gnu.org/licenses/gpl-3.0.html)
 [![Methods in Ecology & Evolution](https://img.shields.io/badge/Methods%20in%20Ecology%20%26%20Evolution-10,%20225--232-blue.svg)](https://doi.org/10.1111/2041-210X.13107)

-### Spatial and environmental blocking for k-fold and LOO cross-validation
+### Spatially and environmentally separated folds for cross-validation

-The package `blockCV` offers a range of functions for generating train and test folds for **k-fold** and **leave-one-out (LOO)** cross-validation (CV).
-It allows for separation of data spatially and environmentally, with various options for block construction.
-Additionally, it includes a function for assessing the level of spatial autocorrelation in response or raster covariates, to aid in selecting an appropriate distance band for data separation.
-The `blockCV` package is suitable for the evaluation of a variety of spatial modelling applications, including classification of remote sensing imagery, soil mapping, and species distribution modelling (SDM).
-It also provides support for different SDM scenarios, including presence-absence and presence-background species data, rare and common species, and raster data for predictor variables.
+The `blockCV` package creates spatially or environmentally separated training and testing folds for **k-fold**, **leave-group-out**, and **leave-one-out (LOO)** cross-validation.
+These folds support more realistic evaluation of models fitted to spatially structured data, including remote-sensing classification, soil mapping, and species distribution modelling.

+Alongside several fold-construction strategies, `blockCV` provides tools for checking fold balance, comparing fold separation with the prediction domain, and identifying environmental extrapolation.
+It can also estimate spatial autocorrelation ranges in point data or continuous raster covariates, providing an initial distance scale to investigate when designing spatial folds.

 ## Main features

--   Six cross-validation strategies: spatial blocks (`cv_spatial`), clustering (`cv_cluster`), existing grouping factors (`cv_group`),
-    buffering (`cv_buffer`), leave-one-out nearest neighbour distance
-    matching (`cv_nndm`), and k-fold nearest neighbour distance matching (`cv_knndm`)
+-   Six fold-construction strategies: spatial blocks (`cv_spatial`), spatial or environmental clustering (`cv_cluster`), existing grouping factors (`cv_group`), buffering (`cv_buffer`), leave-one-out nearest neighbour distance matching (`cv_nndm`), and k-fold nearest neighbour distance matching (`cv_knndm`)
--   Spatial blocks can be hexagonal (default), rectangular, or supplied as user-defined polygons
--   Spatial blocks can be assigned to folds using random, systematic, checkerboard, or predefined selection, with optional balancing for records, response classes, quantile bins (`num_bins`), or presences in presence-background data
+-   Hexagonal (default), rectangular, or user-defined spatial blocks, assigned to folds using random, systematic, checkerboard, or predefined selection.
+Random assignment can search for balanced folds
--   Clustering can be based on environmental raster covariates or the spatial coordinates of sample points, with optional over-clustering and fold balancing
--   Buffering and NNDM support presence-absence, presence-background, continuous, count, and multi-class responses
+-   Environmental clustering with optional spatial constraints through `spatial_weight`, and optional over-clustering to improve fold balance
--   kNNDM supports geographical and feature-space matching, prediction points supplied with `r`, `pred_points`, or `model_domain`, and block, hierarchical, or k-means grouping
+-   Geographical or feature-space kNNDM using prediction locations supplied by a raster (`r`), prediction points (`pred_points`), or a polygon (`model_domain`), with block, hierarchical, or k-means grouping
--   Spatial autocorrelation ranges can be estimated for binary or continuous responses and for continuous raster covariates to guide distance-band and block-size choices
+-   Response-aware fold summaries and, where supported, balancing for binary, multi-class, continuous, count, and presence-background data.
+    Continuous and count responses can be grouped into quantile bins using `num_bins`
+-   Fold diagnostics through `cv_summary`, `cv_distance`, and
+    `cv_similarity` to assess balance, train-test separation, agreement with prediction-domain distances, and environmental extrapolation
--   `cv_plot` visualises folds from all blocking strategies using ggplot facets, with combined-fold plotting for k-fold methods
+-   Fold visualisation with `cv_plot`, including faceted train-test maps for every strategy and combined-fold maps for k-fold methods
+-   Spatial autocorrelation and interactive block-size tools (`cv_spatial_autocor` and `cv_block_size`) for exploring an initial separation distance
--   Raster processing uses `terra`, with support for `stars`, `raster`, and files on disk
+-   Raster processing with `terra`, including support for `stars`, `raster`, and raster files on disk
--   `cv_summary`, `cv_distance`, and `cv_similarity` evaluate fold
-    balance, prediction-domain distances, and where testing folds require extrapolation

 ## What's new in v4.0

--   Added `cv_knndm`, a k-fold nearest neighbour distance matching method with block, hierarchical, and k-means grouping options
+-   Added `cv_knndm` for k-fold nearest neighbour distance matching, with geographical and feature-space matching and block, hierarchical, or k-means grouping
--   Added `cv_group` for leave-group-out cross-validation with existing grouping factors
+-   Added `cv_group` for leave-group-out cross-validation based on an existing site, plot, campaign, individual, or other grouping factor
--   Added `cv_summary` for one-call fold-quality summaries and warnings
--   Added `cv_distance` to assess how well any `blockCV` fold design matches the nearest-neighbour distance pattern of the prediction domain
+-   Added `cv_summary` for one-call fold-quality summaries and warnings, and `cv_distance` for comparing fold separation with nearest-neighbour distances in the prediction domain
--   Made fold balancing explicit with `balance`, including presence-background handling and continuous/count response support through `num_bins`
--   Improved `cv_similarity` with per-fold extrapolation summaries, novelty-rate reporting, and a spatial map view
+-   Expanded `cv_similarity` with per-fold extrapolation summaries, overall novelty rates, and spatial map visualisation
+-   Made fold balancing explicit in `cv_spatial`, `cv_cluster`, and
+    `cv_knndm`; added presence-background balancing and quantile binning (`num_bins`) for continuous or count responses
+-   Added spatially constrained environmental clustering through `cv_cluster(spatial_weight = ...)`
+-   Added combined-fold maps to `cv_plot` and informative print methods for fold and diagnostic objects
+-   Expanded `cv_nndm` and `cv_knndm` to accept prediction rasters,
+    prediction points, or model-domain polygons
--   Removed the legacy v2.x function names; use the `cv_*` functions in new code
+-   Removed the legacy v2.x function names.
+Other breaking changes include the new structured return value from `cv_similarity`, the rename of `num_plot` to `num_plots`, and interactive-only defaults for several automatic plots, reports, and progress bars

 See [NEWS.md](NEWS.md) for the full changelog.